 One of the benefits of Fort Lee is that there is very little traffic.
 The average commute to work is 12.08 minutes, which is substantially less than the national average.
 Not only does this mean that the drive to work is less aggravating, but noise and pollution levels are lower as a result.

-Fort Lee is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Fort Lee doesn't have a public transportation system that people use for their commute.

 The per capita income in Fort Lee in 2022 was $24,315, which is low income relative to Virginia and the nation.
 This equates to an annual income of $97,260 for a family of four.
 However, Fort Lee contains both very wealthy and poor people as well.